 AI Development

-The businesses that build terrible, compliance-heavy chatbot experiences are the ones that panic-added GDPR features after someone in legal got nervous.
-If you architect for compliance from day one, the user never notices.
+That's not how it works.
+The businesses that end up with terrible, compliance-heavy chatbot experiences are the ones that built first and panicked about GDPR second.
+If you design for compliance from the start, the user never notices it's there.

 User (browser) → Your Server → LLM API → Your Server → User